QuantumSolution1234/Attendance-System/README.md

 # Attendance-System

-//This is For the head count based setup
+//This is for the headcount setup

 # Face Recognition Attendance System